kubeshop/testkube/docs/scripts-running.md

 ## Summary

-As we can see running scripts in Kubernetes cluster is really easy with use of Kubtest kubectl plugin!
+As we can see running scripts in Kubernetes cluster is really easy with use of TestKube kubectl plugin!